erkie/ApiModel/README.md

 ### Global and Model-local configurations

 For the most part an API is consistent across endpoints, however in the real world, conventions usually differ wildly.
-The global configuration is the one set by calling `ApiSingleton.setInstance(API(configuration: apiConfig))`.
+The global configuration is the one set by calling `ApiSingleton.setInstance(ApiManager(configuration: apiConfig))`.

 To have a model-local configuration a model needs to implement the `ApiConfigurable` protocol, which consists of a single method: